Eidansoft/pi_docker_openvpn/MY_RASPBERRYPI.md

     sudo raspi-config

+* Select <Advanced Options> and then <Expand Filesystem>.
+* Select <interfaces> and activate the SSH server.

+For the RaspberryPi 3 you will also want to configure the WiFi country; at <Localisation Options> select <Change Wi-fi Country> and select your contry.

-Select <interfaces> and activate the SSH server, after this change you need to reboot the machine.
+After those changes you need to reboot the machine.

 ## Change the default password for the user 'pi'